 It’s not easy starting a business.
-13 years ago, we at Slice were in your shoes.
+13 years ago, we at Slice were in your shoes and a start up ourselves.

-It can be extremely daunting and challenging but if you get it right, also incredibly rewarding and exciting.
+It can be extremely daunting and challenging being a start up but if you get it right, also incredibly rewarding and exciting.
 Being an independent agency means we have the flexibility to work with entrepreneurs and start ups as we understand the challenges you face.

 We love the passion of start ups – the excitement and joy when they see the finished product that was once merely an idea over a glass of wine.
 Today we’ll be sharing our top tips and advice for start ups, when dealing with a design agency.